Teen Moon: Moon Ooze

 - Models — such as those the children are using here — can be tools for understanding the natural world.

-The following materials are for one Teen Moon: Moon Ooze activity set and will serve approximately 10 children working in teams of two to three.
+The following materials are for one Teen Moon: Moon Ooze activity set and will serve 10 children.

 Two sets are recommended for a station: